-In the digital age, data centers are the backbone of modern business operations, housing critical infrastructure, applications, and sensitive data.
+In the digital age, data centres are the backbone of modern business operations, housing critical infrastructure, applications, and sensitive data.
 Their importance makes them a prime target for malicious actors seeking to compromise security.
-As organizations continue to rely heavily on data centers, understanding the potential attack vectors is essential for developing robust security strategies.
-Here are the top five attack vectors QiO has identified for data centers and key considerations for mitigating these risks.
+As organisations continue to rely heavily on data centres, understanding the potential attack vectors is essential for developing robust security strategies.
+Here are the top five attack vectors QiO has identified for data centres and key considerations for mitigating these risks.

 Overview: